desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   The tool outputs the validated DS records which then can be added to the Parent zone.

-* Some registries/registrars are planning experimental implementations of the protocol.
+* Some registries/registrars (e.g. .cl, GoDaddy) are working on
+  implementations of the protocol.

 # Security Considerations